 As required by the U.S. Environmental Protection Agency (EPA), the City of Naples Utilities Department is providing this annual report on the quality of its drinking water.
 The City of Naples has provided quality drinking water since 1945 and routinely monitors for contaminants according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2022.
-Data obtained before January 1, 2022 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
-We are pleased to report that the quality of drinking water for this reporting period has again surpassed the strict regulations of both the State of Florida and the U.S. EPA.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2023.
+Data obtained before January 1, 2023 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+We are pleased to report that the quality of drinking water for this reporting period has again surpassed the strict regulations of

-In 2022, the City of Naples provided approximately 5.2 billion gallons of water to our utility customers.
+In 2023, the City of Naples provided approximately 5.8 billion gallons of water to our utility customers.
 The source water is drawn from the Lower Tamiami Aquifer via 51 wells.
 This water is treated to optimum levels at the City of Naples Water Treatment Plant utilizing a lime softening process, chlorinated for disinfection purposes, filtered, and fluoridated for dental health purposes.